 No evil is extinguished unless good people act.
 OPEIU calls on all those who believe racial and economic justice are intimately intertwined to take action today to stand up against white supremacy.

 Director of Communication, Education and Research

-Office and Professional Employees International Union was chartered in 1945 and with more than 104,000 members (representing 110,000 employees) strong, we’re one of the larger unions of the AFL-CIO.
-OPEIU has locals in every state, Puerto Rico and Canada.
+The Office and Professional Employees International Union was chartered in 1945 and, with more than 100,000 members, we’re one of the larger unions of the AFL-CIO.
+OPEIU has locals throughout the United States and Canada.